-Ages older than the Rocky Mountains, the Selkirks reflect a process of geological change spanning millions of years.
-Time and pressure have altered their rocks from parallelbedded sediments like the Rockies to massive slates, hard quartzite, conglomerates (rock composed of material varying from small pebbles to large boulders), and angular material known as breccia.
+Ages older than the Rocky Mountains, the Selkirks reflect a process of geological change spanning millions of years Fime and pressure have altered their rocks from parbedded sediments like the Rockies to massive slates, hard quartzite, conglomerates (rock composed of material varying from small pebbles to large boulders), and angular ial known as breccia nce covered the landscape have been obliterated.
+While the rocks hide well the history of their origin, the effects of the great flowing sheets of ice that gave the park its name can be seen in the steep valley walls and sharp rugged peaks.
+The Illecillewaet Valley was at one time filled with glacial ice deep enough to carve the angular sides of Mount Sir Donald's 10,818-foot summit

 The changes these rocks have undergone make it difficult to reconstruct the mountains' history.
-All traces of organisms (fossils) that may have lived in the seas that once covered the landscape have been obliterated.
+All traces of organisms (fossils) that may have lived in the seas that